 Lake Fishing Tips:

-In a lake for smallmouth I tie them in the 04 and let them sink near the bank.
-I then strip them slowly – strip-pause-strip-pause- bouncing them down rock slopes… then every so often I move them quicker, as if they were trying to escape, grab the fishes attention then stop.
+In a lake for smallmouth I will cast out and let them sink near the bank.
+I then strip them slowly – strip-pause-strip-pause- bouncing them down rock slopes… then every so often I move them quicker, as if they were trying to escape, grab the fishes attention – then stop.
 Do nothing, let it sink again and twitch.
-More often than not those small mouth will slam that fly on thr twitch.
-But be aware that if you feel a bump and there’s no take when you strip the line, wait.
+More often than not those smallmouth will slam that fly on the twitch.
+But if i could give you one piece of advice, be aware that if you feel a bump and there’s no take when you strip the line, wait.
 Let it sink again.
-Smallmouth have a tendency to stun their prey by picking them up and spitting them back out, before actually taking the “meal”.
+Smallmouth have a tendency to stun their prey by picking them up and spitting them back out, before actually taking it.

 I have included a YouTube video that’s pretty interesting if you haven’t been able to witness this first hand.
 Studying the way different species eat their prey will also help you know when to set that hook a second time.